-HSE warns Coronavirus will spread within the community ‘within weeks’
+HSE warns coronavirus will spread within the community ‘within weeks’

 While Ireland has recorded six individual cases of the disease, there has been no evidence to date of the sort of person-to-person transmission seen in many other European countries.

-However, HSE specialist in public health medicine Dr Sarah Doyle said the next thing that will happen was that the virus will be spreading in the community soon.
+However, HSE specialist in public health medicine Dr Sarah Doyle said the virus would be spreading in the community soon.

 In response, control measures may need to be implemented, nationally or regionally.
 This would be determined by local directors of public health and may include the need to close schools.